Bulking Season - What's a Healthy Bulking Diet Plan?

 To Lose Fat, You Must Consume Fewer Calories Than Your Body Expends.

 Although there are many factors that can influence short-term growth or loss, in the long run, this is the only sustainable way to change the composition of your body consistently.
 This means that, unfortunately, you cannot lose weight/fat and build muscle at the same time.
 There are those with odd exceptions.

 As a beginner, you will experience “Beginners Gains.”
 During this period, usually around the first 3-6 months of training seriously, you can lose weight while building muscle.
 This does not last forever, though, and after this period has stopped, you will be a slave to the laws above like the rest of us.

 The other exception is when you use steroids to change your hormone levels.
 While I'm not entirely against steroid use, it's for another article.

-Now that you know the laws, you might be able to work out what bulking/cutting seasons are, if not, don’t worry.
+Now that you know the laws, you might be able to work out what bulking/cutting seasons are.
+If not, don’t worry.
 Let me explain.

 To build bigger muscles, which look impressive, we have to work with the first part of the law.
 We must eat more calories than our body expends.

-If you eat correctly and pair it with a good gym routine, you will add size, strength, and mass onto your muscles.
+If you eat correctly and pair it with a good gym routine, you will add size, strength, and mass to your muscles.
 The one drawback here is that, unfortunately, when we eat more calories than we burn, we gain fat as well as muscle mass.

 However, if you do this correctly, you will gain more muscle than fat.